GonzagaEagles16/Boston/README.md

 * V0.4 - August 11, 2020 - a complete redesign.
 Placed everything on a single PCB, with a centered USB-C port.
 The F-key clusters are moved closer to the main alpha keys.
 Switched to SMD diodes.
 Designed for both a 3D-printed/FR4 case, and a CNC metal case.
 Working.
 * V0.5 - September 16, 2020 - added split space and WKL support, a grounding pad for the metal case, changed silkscreen somewhat, and changed the microcontroller footprint to be able to take both LQFP-48 and UFQFPN48 due to shortages of LQFP48 STM32F072's.
 This had several routing errors and requires some fixes for all features to work.
 * V0.5.1 - September 23, 2020 - this fixed some routing errors in V0.5, and slightly improved the silkscreen.
 The grounding pad is now connected to ground via a ferrite bead.
 Currently being tested.
 * V0.5.2 - Future changes after V0.5.1.
 Currently, I removed a big loop in the ground plane (which did not seem to affect functionality), and made some minor changes to the silkscreen.
+I also increased thermal clearances around the RGBLED to make it easier to solder.

 ## Copyright Notice